howkeye/BoostYourCP/README.md

   ## what all it uses??
   - Phython, Diango ,Postgresql, Rest API , icalender,
   - Cron jobs
-   - Heroku web hosting,Scraping
+  - Heroku web hosting, Scraping
-  -Html, CSS (Bootstrap)
+  - Html, CSS (Bootstrap)

  ## Features

  - Sends icalender files via mail.
 So, that user can add reminders about the upcoming coding contests on codechef and codeforces.
  - Provides API access to upcoming contests.
  - We will also be extenting it to a coding portal will have alot of interesting features.
- - project is completely made in Django.
+ - Project is completely made in Django.
  - Hosted at Heroku